Vibration Monitoring Improves Bearing Maintenance Schedule at Network Rail

 Network Rail, the owner and infrastructure manager of most of the rail network in England, Scotland and Wales, requested PCMS Engineering to carry out a multi-technology health check on their fleet of track maintenance support wagons’ axle bearings.

 Since 2002 Network Rail has halved the cost of running the railway, driven up its asset reliability to record levels, significantly improved train punctuality and made Britain’s railway the safest in Europe.

 Network Rail’s time-based maintenance programme scheduled the wagons axle bearings to be replaced every eight years.
 Due to the cost of replacing the bearing and the potential unnecessary removal of the wagon from service, the bearing maintenance schedule was to be carried out on condition rather than time-based.

-To determine any defect within the axle bearing, a vibration monitoring test was carried out utilising a CSI2140 four channel vibration analyser and data collector.
+To determine any defect within the axle bearing, a vibration monitoring test was carried out by utilising Emerson’s 2140 four-channel machinery health analyser.
 The data was analysed using Emerson’s Process Management Machinery Health Manager software.

 The bearings were lubricated, as per the manufacturer’s recommendation, and the deferral of the bearing replacement took place.
 PCMS Engineering were requested to carry out further testing at set intervals to monitor for any rates of change.

 For more information about our vibration monitoring services, contact us on 01709 876712 or email email@example.com